Killing of Rouzan al-Najjar: Israeli military investigation

 Israeli military spokespersons responded, but provided no official report on the shooting; they did say that the facts would be investigated.
 Israel had repeatedly warned that they may kill anyone approaching the fence.
 The Gazans were calling this a peaceful protest while the Israelis referred to the protests as riots.
 The protests began 30 March 2018.

 On 29 October it was reported that the IDF's military advocate had rejected the findings of the preliminary probe earlier that year that found that she was not shot intentionally.
 Instead, a criminal investigation into the matter would be opened.

-In 2025, The Independent reported that Alistair Burt, the UK's Minister of State for Middle East and North Africa at the time of the killing, said he was wrong to have trusted Israel to investigate.
+In 2025, in an interview with the journalist Peter Osborne, Alistair Burt, the UK's Minister of State for Middle East and North Africa at the time of the killing, said he was wrong to have trusted Israel to investigate.
 Burt said "these investigations were effectively useless and used as a cover by the Israelis for the killing".